 - Utilize the community benefit process and health needs assessment to implement projects that address top health needs and strengthen resilience.

-- Invest and participate in multi-sector community partnerships, such as Anchors for Resilient Communities, that leverage the hospital supply chain to create local wealth and increase resilience.
+- Invest and participate in multi-sector community partnerships that leverage the hospital supply chain to create local wealth and increase resilience.

 Tools and resources